Message center in Office 365

 To keep track of upcoming feature releases or issues, go to Message center.
 That's where we post official announcements about new and changed features to enable you to take a proactive approach to change management.
 Each post gives you a high-level overview of a planned change and how it may affect your users, and links out to more detailed information to help you prepare.

-To open Message center, in the Office 365 admin center, go to Health > Message center, or click the Message center card on the ** Home ** dashboard.
 The dashboard card always displays the last three messages that we posted and links to the full Message center page.

 You can also use the Office 365 Admin app on your mobile device to view Message center, which is a great way to stay current with push notifications.